komikku-app/komikku-extensions/CONTRIBUTING.md

 If you are more comfortable about using Git GUI-based tools, you can refer to [this guide](https://learntodroid.com/how-to-use-git-and-github-in-android-studio/) about the Git integration inside Android Studio, specifically the "How to Contribute to an to Existing Git Repository in Android Studio" section of the guide.

+Make sure you have generated the extension icon using the linked Icon Generator tool in the [Tools](#tools) section.
+The icon must follow the pattern adopted by all other extensions: a square with rounded corners.

 Please **do test your changes by compiling it through Android Studio** before submitting it.
 Also make sure to follow the PR checklist available in the PR body field when creating a new PR.
 As a reference, you can find it below.

 ### Pull Request checklist